-335-13-12-.04 Revocation of Certificate.
+335-13-12-.04 Revocation Of Certificate.

 Following a hearing before the Director or his designated representative, the Director may revoke or suspend a certificate if it is found that the operator:

-- (a) Has practiced fraud or deception in obtaining the certificate or in the performance of his duties as an operator; - (b) Has not used reasonable care, judgement, or the application of his knowledge or ability in the performance of his duties; - (c) Is incompetent or unable to perform his duties as an operator; - (d) Has knowingly submitted incorrect or falsified operational data or information; - (e) Has consistently failed to submit operational data as required by the department; or - (f) Has violated the requirements of this chapter.
+- (1) Has practiced fraud or deception in obtaining the certificate or in the performance of his duties as an operator; - (2) Has not used reasonable care, judgment, or the application of his knowledge or ability in the performance of his duties; - (3) Is incompetent or unable to perform his duties as an operator; - (4) Has knowingly submitted incorrect or falsified operational data or information; - (5) Has consistently failed to submit operational data as required by the Department; or - (6) Has violated the requirements of 335-13-12.